restorando/rbrules/README.md

 # RbRules

-This library simplifies a rule set definition that can later be used to check if they are satisfied for a given object and or find the rule that a given object doesn't satisfy.
+This library simplifies a rule set definition that can later be used to check if they are satisfied for a given object or to find the rule that a given object doesn't satisfy.

 ## Installation